Remember the other day, we created a 12- step template for designing a beautiful room?

 Decorating your own home or someone else’s without having a basic understanding of historical styles is IMO, a very bad idea.

-Well, you don’t have to understand, but if you don’t, then I highly recommend working with a designer who does have this knowledge.
-And if you’re an interior decorator, this is one of a handful of classes that I believe is imperative to have under your belt.
+Well, you don’t have to understand historical styles, but if you don’t, then I highly recommend working with a designer who does have this knowledge.
+And if you’re an interior decorator, this is one of a handful of classes that I believe is super important to have under your belt.

 Understanding the historical styles of architecture and furniture will give a solid foundation of understanding from which to work.

-In fact, these terms are so poorly misunderstood and subjective that it’s probably better to create a dialog instead of a label.
+In fact, these terms are so frequently misunderstood and subjective.
+Therefore, it’s probably better to create a dialog instead of a label.

 One of my biggest pet peeves is calling a sofa with a skirt – traditional.
 There is nothing traditional about a sofa with a skirt.
-It is a 20th century invention.
+And, not to say that there’s anything wrong with a sofa with a skirt.
+However, it’s a 20th century invention.
+But, is it contemporary?
+A sofa with a skirt from Rose Tarlow is contemporary.
+I don’t know how to classify most of the others.
+Maybe late 20th century traditional.

 Understanding classical styles is crucial for understanding beautiful proportion and scale; something that I think is frequently missing in today’s furniture.